 Independent agents are passionate and powerful advocates for their businesses and customers.
-In 2023, member agents played a crucial role in advancing beneficial legislation and were decisive in supporting Big I CT's work blocking harmful proposals.
-Big I CT members traveled to Washington, D.C. and met with the state's Congressional and Senate delegation as part of our National Legislative Conference, calling for long-term reauthorization of the NFIP, maintaining small business tax fairness, and protect agents and brokers from criminal and civil liability for doing business with legal cannabis businesses.
+In 2023-24, member agents played a crucial role in advancing beneficial legislation and were decisive in supporting Big I CT's work blocking harmful proposals.
+Big I CT members traveled to Washington, D.C. and met with the state's Congressional and Senate delegation as part of our National Legislative Conference, calling for long-term reauthorization of the NFIP, maintaining small business tax fairness, and cracking down on legal system abuse.
 At the state level, Big I CT Board Member Danielle Brown testified before the Connecticut Legislature's Joint Committee on Insurance and Real Estate on the importance of modernizing the excess lines placement process, and members of the board met with Insurance Commissioner Mais and his top staff to discuss the dire state of the market.

 Want to get involved?
-Join our Government Affairs Committee, which supports our legislative and regulatory issues, grassroots campaigns, and legislator engagement activities.
+Join our Government Affairs Committee, which supports legislative and regulatory issues, grassroots campaigns, and legislator engagement activities.

-Email Scott Hobson at shobson@bigict.org.
+Email Travis Wattie at tswattie@bigict.org.